 Some chemicals and everyday products can be used to make home-made bombs.
 For this reason, the EU has decided that access to these chemicals must be restricted.
 Here are the chemicals that you as an individual are not allowed to buy, use or store.

-Also on the list is fuel containing nitromethane, which is typically used to fly model aircraft.
-Some fertiliser products are also included on the list.
-The list of prohibited chemicals amounts to a total of eight products (see fact box).
+The list of prohibited chemicals amounts to a total of none products (see fact box).
 The ban also applies to products that contain the listed chemicals in concentrations above the specified limit.

 In some other countries in the EU, it is possible to get a licence to purchase these chemicals.
 If you as an individual have a licence to buy the prohibited chemicals or products from another country, this licence is not valid in Norway.
 The ban on buying, storing and using these chemicals still applies to you.
 It is also illegal to order these products online.

-If you are already storing one of the listed chemicals, or a product that contains more than the permitted quantity of chemicals on the list, you must hand this product in to a local waste facility authorised to receive hazardous chemicals, as soon as possible.
+If you are already storing one of the other listed chemicals, or a product that contains more than the permitted quantity of chemicals on the list, you must hand this product in to a local waste facility as soon as possible.
 There is no charge for this service.

-If you as an individual suspect the use or storage of these chemicals, you can report this to Kripos (the National Criminal Investigation Service).
+If you as an individual suspect the use or storage of these chemicals, you can report this to the Police.